High-Efficiency Resonant Beam Charging and Communication: Scheme analysis and model establishment

 \subsection{Beam Transmission Description and Diffraction Loss}

 To analyze the resonator structure, the process of beam transmission in the resonator should be described at first.
 In this paper, we adopt beam vectors and transmission matrices to define the beam propagation.
-Specifically, based on the beam characteristics (straight line propagating), we can depict it as $\vec{r}=(x,\theta_x)$, where $x$ expresses the position parameter on the coordinate axis and $\theta_x$ represents the propagation direction of the beam.
-Then, we assume that a beam at the origin is transmitting in free space, from $x_1$ to $x_2$, and its direction angle of transmission is $\theta_1$.
-Using the beam vector, it can be expressed as $\vec{r_1}=(x_1,\theta_1)$.
-Then, after the beam travels to $z$ position along the light path, the beam vector becomes $\vec{r_2}=(x_2,\theta_2)$.
+Specifically, based on the beam physics characteristics (straight line propagating), we can depict it as $\vec{r}=(x,\theta_x)$, where $x$ expresses the position parameter on the coordinate axis and $\theta_x$ represents the propagation direction of the beam.
+Assuming a beam originates at a specific point and propagates in free space from \(x_1\) to \(x_2\), with an initial transmission angle denoted as \(\theta_1\), the beam's trajectory can be represented using vector notation.
+Initially, the beam vector is expressed as \(\vec{r_1} = (x_1, \theta_1)\).
+As the beam progresses along its path to a position \(z\), its vector representation evolves to \(\vec{r_2} = (x_2, \theta_2)\), indicating the change in both position and transmission angle.
 The process of vectors conversion from $\vec{r_1}$ to $\vec{r_2}$ can utilize matrix $\mathbf{M}$ to express, which is $\vec{r_2}=\mathbf{M}\vec{r_1}$.
 Moreover, when the beam passes through a series of optical components, the entire process can be expressed as the matrices of these components multiplied in the corresponding order.

-Utilizing transmission matrices, we can define the optical elements and beam transfer in the cavity.
-Firstly, we adopt it to depict reflectors.
-The reflectors introduce in the scheme involving in a lens and a reflective mirror.
-The lens is a convex lens whose focal length is $f$.
-The reflective mirror is located at the exit pupil of the lens with distance $d$, and its surface is flat.
-The lenses and mirror usually can use typical matrices~\cite{koechneR2013solid} to express.
-Thus, the reflector can be described as:
+By employing the aforementioned beam vectors and the transmission matrices, it is possible to define the optical elements and characterize the beam transfer within the cavity.
+Firstly, we adopt it to depict the reflectors.
+The reflectors introduce in the scheme involving in a convex lens (focal length: $f$) and a reflective mirror.
+The reflective mirror is located at the exit pupil of the lens with distance $d$, and its surface is flat (infinite focal length).
+Using the typical matrices' expression of lenses and mirror~\cite{koechneR2013solid}, the reflector can be described as:

 where